AnastasiaPevgonen/SQL_training/README.md

   );

-  #to create a table with called person that has columns: id numeric, fist ame in text (20) and last name (20)
+  #to create a table with called person that has columns: id numeric, fist name in text (20) and last name (20)

+  SHOW TABLES; #to show all available tables in the current databases